Secondary education in Miami, Florida 2025

 International Students' Transition to Schools in Miami

 For international students, pursuing secondary education in Miami serves as a valuable means of adapting to the American education system.
 Miami schools prioritize not only academic performance but also an active approach to life.
-Classes and extracurricular activities extend from morning to evening, emphasizing the development of leadership skills, self-expression, effective communication, and time management.
-American schools provide a structured approach to acquiring knowledge, fostering independent thinking and research skills, thereby preparing graduates for real-world challenges.
+Classes and extracurricular activities expand from morning to evening, emphasizing the development of leadership skills, self-expression, effective conversation, and time management.
+American schools provide a structured approach to obtaining education, fostering independent thinking and research skills, thereby preparing graduates for real-world challenges.

 Preparing for College in Miami

-Upon completing their secondary education, students are required to take the SAT exam, which consists of two levels: SAT I, comprising verbal and mathematical sections, and SAT II, which tests knowledge in three subjects of the student's choice from a provided list.
-While most colleges require SAT I scores for admission, prestigious universities often prefer SAT II results.
+Upon completing their secondary education, students are required to take the SAT examination, consisting of two parts: SAT I, comprising verbal and mathematical sections, and SAT II, which test knowledge in 3 subjects of the student's choice from a provided list.
+While most colleges require SAT I scores for admission, prestigious universities often select SAT II results.

 Admission Requirements to Schools in Miami